 All you have to do is drop the flag in the slot on the side, and the Scouts from Troop 111 will ensure it is included in one of their formal flag retirement ceremonies.
 Many of the flags are retired during their week as the Governor’s Honor Guard each summer at Mackinac Island.
 Their most recent ceremony was held on Veteran’s Day with over 100 flags retired with proper dignity.

-Troop 111 has served the Delta/Waverly area for over 50 years and meets Monday evenings at 6:30 at Elmwood School if you are interested in more information.
-Their selection as one of the Governor’s Honor Guard Troops goes back over 40 years.
+Troop 111 has served the Delta/Waverly area for over 50 years and meets Monday evenings at 6:30 at First United Methodist Church if you are interested in more information.

 For more information on programs, or for any other questions pertaining to recycling, please contact the Clerk’s Office at 323-8500.